oegedijk/explainerdashboard/docs/source/explainers.rst

 --------------

 Normally permuation importances get calculated over a single fold (assuming the data is the test set).
-However if you pass the training set the the explainer, you may wish to cross-validate calculate the permutation importances.
+However if you pass the training set to the explainer, you may wish to cross-validate calculate the permutation importances.
 In that case pass the number of folds to ``permutation_cv``.

 na_fill
 -------

-If you fill missing values with some extreme value such as ``-999``, these can mess with the horizontal axis of your plots.
-In order to filter these out, your need to tell the expaliner what the extreme value is that you used to fill.
+If you fill missing values with some extreme value such as ``-999`` (typical for tree based methods), these can mess with the horizontal axis of your plots.
+In order to filter these out, you need to tell the expaliner what the extreme value is that you used to fill.
 Defaults to ``-999``.

 Plots
 =====